dynawo/dyn-grid-compliance-verification/docs/manual/source/index.rst

 .. _user-guides:

-Using Dynamic Grid Compliance Verification
+Using Dynamic grid Compliance Verification
 ==========================================

-These sections cover various topics in using Dynamic Grid Compliance Verification for various use-case.
-They are comprehensive guide to using Dynamic Grid Compliance Verification in many contexts and assume more knowledge of Dynamic Grid Compliance Verification.
-If you are new to Dynamic Grid Compliance Verification, we recommend starting with :ref:`get-started`.
+These sections cover various topics in using Dynamic grid Compliance Verification for various use-case.
+They are comprehensive guide to using Dynamic grid Compliance Verification in many contexts and assume more knowledge of Dynamic grid Compliance Verification.
+If you are new to Dynamic grid Compliance Verification, we recommend starting with :ref:`get-started`.

 .. toctree::
    :maxdepth: 3
-   :caption: Using Dynamic Grid Compliance Verification
+   :caption: Using Dynamic grid Compliance Verification

    usage/validations
    usage/inputs